Neuromodulation clinic

 Repetitive Transcranial Magnetic Stimulation

 Repetitive transcranial magnetic stimulation (rTMS) is a safe, effective, evidence-based medical treatment.
-It is sometimes offered to people with depressive illness.
+It is sometimes offered to people with depressive illness or obsessive-compulsive disorder (OCD).

 The rTMS service is for inpatients and outpatients across the whole of Sussex (including West Sussex, East Sussex, Brighton and Hove).

-Patients are first fully assessed in clinic by our specialist psychiatrist to confirm whether they are suitable for the treatment.
-If so, the psychiatrist explains what the procedure involves, along with the benefits, risks and possible side effects.
+If it is confirmed that the patient has an illness that can be treated with rTMS, the psychiatrist explains what the procedure involves, along with the benefits, risks and possible side effects.
 Patients are given the opportunity to ask any questions they might have.
-They will then be able to make an informed choice about their treatment.
+They will then be able to make an informed choice about the treatment.

 In each treatment session, during which patients remain fully conscious, an electromagnetic coil is placed over the scalp to stimulate specific areas of the brain.
 Each treatment lasts between three and 18 minutes, during which patients are supported continuously by our specialist nursing team.